AndersWik/anderswik.github.io/_posts/2016-10-28-Magento-Developer-Certification-basics-2-configuration.markdown

 Mage::dispatchEvent('checkout_cart_product_add_after', array('quote_item' => $result, 'product' => $product));
 {% endhighlight %}

-We make a module to that listen for it.
+We make a module that listen for it.
 First we add a declaration file in `app/etc/modules`.
 The file name is `My_Module.xml`.

 {% highlight xml %}
 <?xml version="1.0"?>